TESTARtool/TESTAR_dev/README.md

 ## GraphDb support
 This version of TESTAR supports the output of data to an http://orientdb.com database.
 Currently Widget's, Actions, States and there relation are recorded to the graph database.

+### Integration with graphdb
+The model currently implemented consists of States, Actions and Widgets.
+The widgets are stored from the method derriveActions.

 ### using graphdb on the local filesystem
 The easiest way to use the graph database support is to write the database to the local file system